 - Results from the 2016 North Carolina Teacher Working Conditions Survey indicate that most teachers are content with current class sizes.
 Sixty-two percent of the over 101,000 respondents to the survey agreed or strongly agreed that class sizes “are reasonable such that teachers have the time available to meet the needs of all students.”
 Twenty-eight percent of respondents disagreed, and 10 percent strongly disagreed with that statement.

-- According to the latest data from the National Center for Education Statistics, North Carolina’s average elementary class size was 18.8 students and average secondary class size was 25.8 students.
+- According to the latest data from the National Center for Education Statistics, North Carolina’s average elementary class size was 18.8 students, and the average secondary class size was 25.8 students.
 Both were lower than the national average of 21.2 students and 26.8 students, respectively.

 - State class size mandates should be eliminated across all grades.
 School districts should have the authority to set class sizes for all grades and subjects according to the needs of their students and available resources.